-At Little Switzerland, in Mount Carmel Nature Reserve, you can find a variety of lovely trails.
-There are family-oriented loop trails and longer paths for experienced hikers.
-Let’s begin exploring!
+Little Switzerland in Mount Carmel Nature Reserve offers a variety of lovely trails, family-oriented loop trails, and longer paths.

 Little Switzerland is located in Mount Carmel Nature Reserve near Hai-Bar Carmel National Park.
 The easiest way to reach it is by entering its name into Waze.
 And it will take you Little Switzerland parking lot.